census-instrumentation/opencensus-website/content/service/exporters/stackdriver/metrics.md

 ### Configuration

-In the Collector's YAML configuration file, under section "exporters" and sub-section "stackdriver" and configure
+In the Service's YAML configuration file, under section "exporters" and sub-section "stackdriver" and configure
 fields:

 #### Format